adarshraj93/Self-Driving-Car-Engineer/P3-Traffic-Sign-Classifier/README.md

 ![](Images/Visualiase_Dataset.PNG)

 A bar chart is also plotted for the training, validation & testing dataset.
 Here the distribution of images per class is plotted.
-A wide range of number of images are available per class in each dataset are present indicating pre processing techniques can be used to reduce disparity leading to improved performance
+A wide range of number of images per class in each dataset are present indicating pre processing techniques can be used to reduce disparity leading to improved performance
 ![](Images/Histogram.PNG)